beshakil/myglassshop/README.md

 - **Deployment:**

   - Prepared the app for deployment by configuring build scripts, optimizing assets, and setting up a production environment.
-  - Choosed a hosting platform Netlify for deploying Eyesome App.
+  - Choosed a hosting platform Netlify for deploying Myglass App.

 </details>
 <br />